-Ans: Database testing/Back-end testing is a process of checking an impact of back-end database operation on front-end web/desktop application.
+Answer: Database testing/Back-end testing is a process of checking the impact of back-end database operation on front-end web/desktop applications.

-Database testing is divided into following different categories,
+It is divided into the following different categories:

-- Data validity testing: While doing this testing, testers should be having good knowledge of SQL queries.
+- Data Validity testing: While doing this testing, testers should have good knowledge of SQL queries.

 - Data Integrity testing: While doing this testing, testers/developers should know referential integrity and different constraints.

 - Database Performance testing: While doing this testing, testers/developers should be good in designing the structure of the table.

-- Testing of Procedure, triggers, and functions: While doing this testing, testers/developers should be having a perfect understanding of the testing procedure, triggers and functions.
+- Testing of Procedure, Triggers, and Functions: While doing this testing, testers/developers should have a perfect understanding of the testing procedure, triggers, and functions.

 Q #2) Why database testing is important?

-Ans: Although, we all know the database is not as, like a small table, it is a big container of many tables and full of data, delivers data at a time to many web/desktop applications.
-Database testing process ensures that the correct and unique data (without bug) delivers to the correct location.
-These bugs may cause some serious issues like; dead-locking, data corruption, poor performance, inconsistency, etc….
+Answer: Although we all know the database is not like a small table, it is indeed a big container of many tables and full of data that delivers data at the same time to many web/desktop applications.

 Q #3) In the Database Testing process, what do we usually check?